kellemNegasi/binding-open-vlm/3d_dataset/README.md

 ├── sampling.py             # Task-specific object samplers
 ├── gen_blender.py          # Entry-point that orchestrates sampling + Blender runs
 └── blender/
-    ├── data/               # Copied CLEVR assets (base scene, shapes, materials, properties) ├── render_binding.py   # Blender script that consumes explicit scene specs └── utils.py            # CLEVR helper functions for interacting with Blender
+    ├── data/               # CLEVR base scene/materials plus added shapes/colors
+    ├── render_binding.py   # Blender script that consumes explicit scene specs └── utils.py            # CLEVR helper functions for interacting with Blender
 ```

-The `blender/data` folder currently contains the CLEVR sphere/cube/cylinder objects.
+The `blender/data` folder contains the CLEVR base scene/materials plus an expanded mesh/color kit.
+It includes the full 3D scene-description prompt vocabulary used in `binding/prompts/scene_description_3D.txt`,
+so those prompts are fully supported (see “Matching the paper’s 3D asset list”).
-You can drop in new `.blend` files (e.g., spikey balls) later—just add them to
-`data/shapes/` and register them inside `data/properties.json`.
+You can drop in more `.blend` files later—just add them to `data/shapes/` and register them inside
+`data/properties.json`.

 ## Requirements

-* Blender 2.9+ with the Cycles renderer enabled.
-Add `binding/3d_dataset/blender`
+* Blender 2.9+ with the Cycles renderer enabled (`blender` on `$PATH`, or pass `--blender-binary`).
-  to Blender's Python path (e.g., via a `.pth` file) so the script can `import utils`.
+  No Blender Python-path setup is required: `render_binding.py` adds its own directory to `sys.path`.
 * Python dependencies that are already part of this repo (`pandas` is used to emit metadata).

 ## Generating a dataset